At stake in Senate hearing Tuesday: The story of the Capitol riot, and who is responsible

 Three other senators who will participate in Tuesday’s questioning — Sens.
 Josh Hawley (R-Mo.), Ted Cruz (R-Tex.), and Cindy Hyde-Smith (R-Miss.) — voted to discount at least one state’s electoral votes after the riot took place.

-Homeland Security and Governmental Affairs Committee chairman Sen. Gary Peters (D-Mich.) said in an interview Monday that he expects Tuesday’s hearings to “lead to even more questions” about what contributed to the security failures on Jan.
+Homeland Security and Governmental Affairs Committee Chairman Gary Peters (D-Mich.) said in an interview Monday that he expects Tuesday’s hearings to “lead to even more questions” about what contributed to the security failures on Jan.
 6. Both he and Klobuchar said that at least one additional hearing will be called featuring senior officials of the federal agencies who were involved in the preparations and response to the insurrection.

 “We need to know more about what happened prior to Jan.
 6, and that’s certainly something I will be focused on as chairman,” Peters said, noting that “it certainly seems there was a major failure of leadership.”